top of page

 Our Story

 My name is Andrew Cowling.
-I am currently a freshman in college.
+I am currently a sophomore in college.
 I started Wagons of Hope, a 501(c)(3) nonprofit organization when I was in 10th grade.
 We began handing out bottled water and donuts to the homeless in downtown San Diego.
 We then added blankets, clothing, and toiletries.
-Today, our focus includes trying to provide some comfort to the sick who have been diagnosed with illnesses.
+Today, our focus includes trying to provide some comfort to those with medical issues.

 Home: Who We Are